 Personalization treats each customer as an individual.
 It means offering tailored marketing messages that are timely and relevant.
 At its heart, personalization is about creating a unique, seamless experience.
 Customers return to you because you provide offers that resonate with them, anticipate their needs and save them time.

 Personalization covers a range of marketing activities, from incorporating product recommendations based on behavior to anticipating customer needs.
-Successful personalization engages your customers on your website, app and in marketing emails with targeted content.
+Successful personalization engages your customers on your eCommerce website, app and in marketing emails with targeted content.

 Research backs up the need for personalization: